iterative/dvc.org/content/docs/use-cases/ci-cd-for-machine-learning.md

 = ❤️

 Normally, CI/CD is hard to set up, configure, and maintain -- especially for data and ML pipelines.
-DVC can alleviate most (in not all) of the [hidden technical debt in ML](https://papers.nips.cc/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf).
+DVC and CML can alleviate most (in not all) of the [hidden technical debt in ML](https://papers.nips.cc/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf).
 Advantages include: